Are Punitive Damages Available in a Texas Auto Accident Case?

 They are an attempt to right the scales of justice while also acting as a deterrent

-In order for punitive damages to be awarded, there must first be actual damages.
-Actual damages are thing s like medical bills, pain and suffering, mental anguish, and loss of wages.
+In order for punitive damages in Texas to be awarded, there must first be actual damages.
+These include damages like medical bills, pain and suffering, mental anguish, and loss of wages.
 Without actual damages, punitive damages cannot occur.

 Second, you must be able to demonstrate that the defendant acted with gross negligence.
 This means showing: